 These visual differences, as well as differences between the terrains in the background of each work, argue against the notion that Heinrich tried to copy the Landseer painting to produce his drawing.
 If Heinrich had wanted to draw a replica of an image, he could have done so with a high degree of fidelity to the model.
-We know that to Copyright © 2010 German-Texan Heritage Society be true if we compare some of his drawings with the models that he must have copied - for example, his W is suggested model.
+We know that to be true if we compare some of his drawings with the models that he must have copied - for example, his Wüstenkonzert drawing and its suggested model.
 I believe that although Heinrich did not even attempt to copy Landseer's Red Deer hart of Scotland, the theme of Landseer's painting was central to Heinrich's motive for drawing his bull Elk of the Rocky Mountains,